Challenge level: 3 out of 5

 In addition to paying your registration fee (£299) and either paying your challenge costs or raising the minimum sponsorship target, you'll need to budget for your:

 You will need to take out your own personal travel insurance covering health, accident, loss and repatriation.
-Dream Challenges has a policy, which covers you for this type of activity and also covers COVID-19.
+Dream Challenges has a policy, which covers you for this type of activity and also covers you for cancellation due to medically-diagnosed COVID-19.
 We will send you details of this when you register for the cycle.

 You can, however, take out your own insurance, providing it covers you for a charity cycle in India.